 This will result in 264 expected new positions.
 Employee turnover, already high in this profession, is expected to increase even more as the retirement of Baby Boomers occurs over the next few years.

 High forecast rates of annual job growth, in addition to the high rate of employee turnover in the profession, means that job prospects will be top for health care aides.

 According to Statistics Canada, the proportion of seniors — those aged 65 or older — in the Canadian population has been steadily increasing over the past 40 years.
 This proportion is expected to expand until 2031 rapidly.
 At that point, all of the Baby Boomers will have reached the age of 65.
 It is projected that by 2036 between 23% and 25% of the population in Canada will be 65 and older.

 The ageing population in Canada is already expected to increase employee turnover within the industry, but an ageing population of Baby Boomers also means that there will be an increase in the need for health care aide workers to take care of this ageing population.

 Becoming a Health Care Aide Professional allows you to make a positive difference in the lives of others.
 It also provides you with a rewarding career that will enable you to have a flexible schedule and gives you the opportunity to take advantage of on-going growth and professional development activities.
-If you’re looking to be part of this rewarding career you can enroll now for the Health Care Aide of Alberta Provincial Curriculum by clicking here.
 The program offered by Bay River College, in Alberta, can be completed within 22 weeks, which also includes hands-on training to help ensure career success.